Skip to main content

 ReportFinalScore has been deprecated and replaced by the DisplayTournamentResultsWithScore method.

-Ensure that calling this method as fallback will prevent any pending/in-progress SubmitScore calls from triggering a new retry after the user returns to Skillz.
+Be sure to ensure that calling this method as fallback will prevent any pending/in-progress SubmitScore calls from triggering a new retry after the user returns to Skillz.
 If you do not do this, the pending retry may execute in a new game and you could end up submitting a previous game’s score.

 GameManager.cs